VoxelDance and DREIGEIST tackle 3D printed footwear tooling with material by BASF Forward AM

 In a recent pilot project, VoxelDance have partnered with DREIGEIST to illuminate the potential of 3D printing in streamlining production in the footwear industry.

-Being first touchpoint for the EMEA activities of VoxelDance, DREIGEIST distributes Voxeldance software products, acts as the first responder for technical support, and offers a variety of hands-on application training programs for re-sellers and end-clients alike.
+Being first touchpoint for the EMEA activities of VoxelDance, DREIGEIST distributes VoxelDance software products, acts as the first responder for technical support, and offers a variety of hands-on application training programs for re-sellers and end-clients alike.
 As DREIGEIST is also actively involved in the distribution and technical support for the advanced photopolymer materials by BASF Forward AM (Ultracur3D®), it was a natural thing for the project to pop up on the Nuremberg developer´s desk.

 For a recent application conducted by BASF Forward AM, DREIGEIST used a UnionTech Pilot 250HD SLA printer running Ultracur3D® RG 35 photopolymer resin to 3D-print a variety of specialty lasts.
 An overview of the results and outlooks have been published by BASF Forward AM and can be found here: https://forward-am.com/use-cases-and-whitepapers/mold-and-last/